Kuruvi: Production

-It was announced in June 2007 that Udhayanidhi Stalin, son of M. K. Stalin and grandson of the then-Tamil Nadu Chief minister M. Karunanidhi, would produce films under his production banner Red Giant Movies.
+It was announced in June 2007 that Udhayanidhi Stalin, son of M. K. Stalin and grandson of the then-Tamil Nadu Ex-Chief minister M. Karunanidhi, would produce films under his production banner Red Giant Movies.
 Nayanthara was first approached to be heroine of the film, but Trisha was later selected.
+Suman replaced Prakash Raj as the antagonist.
 The film was predominantly shot in Chennai and Malaysia, while a song was shot in New Zealand.

 Soundtrack

 The soundtrack is composed by Vidyasagar.
 The audio rights were acquired by Anak Audio and Ayngaran Music.The film's audio launch was held at the Little Flower Convent on 16 April 2008 in Chennai.
 Rediff.com wrote: "Vidyasagar's music has only sheen, no soul".
 Karthik of Milliblog wrote, "Kuruvi is no Gilli, but does have its own quirky charm".

 The song "Mozha Mozhannu" generated controversy because the name of freedom fighter Thillaiaadi Valliammai was mentioned in the song.